 The iconic monument Dome of the Rock, often revered and regarded as the holiest edifices for both Jews and Muslims in Israel, has quite an intriguing history.
 The 14th-century Arab traveler Ibn Battuta once described this monument as “a building of extraordinary beauty, solidity, elegance, and singularity of shape.”
 Built atop a rock considered sacred by both Jews and Muslims around the world, the shrine plays a special dual role in the religious heritage of Judaism and Islam.
-According to Islamic texts, this was the site where Prophet Mohammed is said to have ascended to Heaven.
+According to Islamic texts, this was the site where Prophet Muhammad is said to have ascended to Heaven.
 This site is also where the biblical figure Abraham nearly sacrificed his son Isaac to prove his devotion, according to Jewish texts.
 Here are ten more such fascinating facts about the structure and its heritage:

 1. It was originally not a mosque | Dome of the Rock